IJmuiden: Second World War

 After the German invasion of the Netherlands on 10 May 1940, the Dutch Royal family left the country from IJmuiden in the late evening of 12 May.
 Some were on board the British destroyer HMS Codrington, while Queen Wilhelmina left on board HMS Hereward.
 The quays at IJmuiden were crowded at that time with people desperate to be transported across the channel, sometimes at great expense.
 During the Nazi German occupation, the canal was out of operation and the Germans destroyed most of IJmuiden to create what they called Festung IJmuiden (literally "fortress", a heavily defended zone, from which the civilian population had been removed.

 IJmuiden became the site of two separate fortified pens constructed by the German navy (Kriegsmarine) to house their schnellboote (fast torpedo boats, known to the Allies as E-boats) and Biber midget submarines.
 The older structure, codename Schnellbootbunker AY (SBB1), was protected by a 10 ft thick concrete roof.
 The newer one, codename Schnellbootbunker BY (SBB2), had 10–12 ft of concrete, with a further 2–4 ft layer separated by an air–gap.

-The E-boats laid up in the shelters during the day, safe from air–attack, and put to sea under cover of night to attack Allied shipping.
+The E-boats laid up in the shelters during the day, safe from air attack, and put to sea under cover of night to attack Allied shipping.
 The pens were priority targets after D-day as the torpedo boats they protected were a great threat to the supply lines serving Allied forces.
 They were subjected to repeated air attack.
 This included four attacks by No. 9 Squadron and No. 617 Squadron of the Royal Air Force.
-These saw 53 five–ton, Tallboy earthquake bombs dropped.
-There were also two attacks in 1945 by the American air force with rocket–powered Disney bombs, specialist weapons designed to penetrate fortified, concrete bunkers that could resist conventional bombs.
+These saw 53 five-ton, Tallboy earthquake bombs dropped.
+There were also two attacks in 1945 by the American air force with rocket-powered Disney bombs, specialist weapons designed to penetrate fortified, concrete bunkers that could resist conventional bombs.
+IJmuiden was liberated by the Allies on 4 May 1945.